-If Samsung’s Odyssey G5 was simply a curved display with a speedy refresh rate, it may not have made the cut.
-However, the addition of a 1ms response time, AMD FreeSync Premium technology, and a QHD resolution help to round out the spec sheet.
-Samsung even says that the Odyssey G5’s 1000R display is carefully designed to mirror the lens of the human eye for optimal comfort.
+If Samsung’s Odyssey G5 was simply a curved display with a fast refresh rate, it might not have made the cut.
+However, the addition of a 1ms response time, AMD FreeSync Premium technology, and a QHD resolution help round out the spec sheet.
+Samsung even says that the Odyssey G5’s 1000R display is carefully designed to mirror the human eye’s lens for optimal comfort.

 Dell’s S2421HGF certainly isn’t as big as the Odyssey G5, and its name is quite the mouthful, but it’s an impressive 144Hz monitor for just under $200.
 You’ll get a solid 24-inch screen for your money, and the bezels are thin enough to ensure that you can connect a few monitors for a seamless experience.
-This Dell monitor even keeps the gaming cues to a minimum in case you want to use it for everyday work as well.
+This Dell monitor even keeps the gaming cues to a minimum if you want to use it for everyday work.

 LG 27GL83A-B 144Hz monitor

 This LG UltraGear monitor keeps the screen size cranked to the max with almost no bezels to speak of.
-In fact, you could go as large as a 38-inch display if you really wanted to — just be ready to pay dearly for it.
+You could go as large as a 38-inch display if you really wanted to — just be ready to pay dearly for it.
 No matter which way you go, you’ll get 99% sRGB color accuracy with a lightning-fast 1ms response time and Nvidia G-Sync.

 LG’s UltraGear monitor is one of our favorite 144Hz options, and it’s made that much better with the extra built-in HDMI port.
 You can connect separate devices to the two ports, or you can always tap into a DisplayPort option for maximum flexibility.
 Our preferred version comes with a flat display, though the higher-end selections offer curved options alongside the larger displays.